gom9000/xp-powerbank/powerbank-229/README.md

 # PowerBANK-229
-A simple 4-lines power supply (9 volt) bank.
+A simple 4-lines power supply (9 volt) bank connected to the mains.

 ### Features